-A Portfolio of Federated Hermes Insurance Series (formerly, Federated Insurance Series)
+A Portfolio of Federated Hermes Insurance Series

 Before you invest, you may want to review the Fund's Prospectus, which contains more information about the Fund and its risks.
 You can find the Fund's Prospectus and other information about the Fund, including the Statement of Additional Information and most recent reports to shareholders, online at FederatedInvestors.com/FundInformation.
-You can also get this information at no cost by calling 1-800-341-7400 or by sending an email request to services@federatedinvestors.com or from a financial intermediary through which Shares of the Fund may be bought or sold.
-The Fund's Prospectus and Statement of Additional Information, both dated April 30, 2020, are incorporated by reference into this Summary Prospectus.
+You can also get this information at no cost by calling 1-800-341-7400, by sending an email request via Contact Us on FederatedInvestors.com, or from a financial intermediary through which Shares of the Fund may be bought or sold.
+The Fund's Prospectus and Statement of Additional Information, both dated April 30, 2021, are incorporated by reference into this Summary Prospectus.
 Fund Shares are available exclusively as a funding vehicle for life insurance companies writing variable life insurance policies and variable annuity contracts.
 They are subject to investment limitations that do not apply to other mutual funds available directly to the general public.
 Therefore, any comparison of these two types of mutual funds would be inappropriate.
 This Prospectus should be accompanied by the Prospectuses for such variable contracts.